imruljubair/BdSLImset/README.md

 }

 # We published the complete version of this dataset at ACCV2020:
-"BdSL36: A Dataset for Bangladeshi Sign Letters Recognition" [https://openaccess.thecvf.com/content/ACCV2020W/MLCSA/html/Hoque_BdSL36_A_Dataset_for_Bangladeshi_Sign_Letters_Recognition_ACCVW_2020_paper.html]
+*Paper:* "BdSL36: A Dataset for Bangladeshi Sign Letters Recognition" [https://openaccess.thecvf.com/content/ACCV2020W/MLCSA/html/Hoque_BdSL36_A_Dataset_for_Bangladeshi_Sign_Letters_Recognition_ACCVW_2020_paper.html]

 # Project Page: